Former West Ham midfielder to miss rest of season for Crawley Town with ankle problem

 Reds’ head coach Gabriele Cioffi revealed: “It is a long-term problem Josh has with his ankle and means he will be out for the rest of the season.

-“Luke Gambin is also out with a crazy injury affecting the nerve on his leg.”
+“Luke Gambin is also out with an injury affecting the nerve on his quad.”

 Ibrahim Meite will also miss Saturday’s visit to Morecambe serving the second of a three-game ban following his sending-off against Crewe.